PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-09 11:38:13
+Last updated: 2024-04-09 11:38:48
-Random Quote: I told you once, there are old sellswords and there are bold sellswords, but there are no old bold sellswords.  -  Brown Ben Plumm
+Random Quote: Because they are the knights of summer, and winter is coming.  -  Catelyn Stark